ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Table 1: Main ss3sim functions and a description of their purpose.
 Simulations can be run through the `run_ss3sim` function.
 `run_ss3sim` then calls the `change` functions.
-You can control what the `change` functions do through a series of plain-text case files.
+Users can control what the `change` functions do through a series of plain-text case files.
 For example, the case ID `D1` corresponds to the case files `lcomp1`, `agecomp1`, and `index1`, as described in the table.
-You can also use the `change` functions directly as part of your own simulation structure.
+Users can also use the `change` functions directly as part of their own simulation structure.

 ----------------------------------------------------------------
 Function name          Description